top of page

 The Treasurer is the authorized custodian of the PTA's funds and receives and disburses all money in accordance with the budget as approved by the General Membership.
 This position does not require an accountant, but it does need someone who is organized.
 This section provides a foundation for policies and procedures governing PTA financial practices.
 Sound financial management helps to preserve the trust of your members and ensures that local, State, and National PTAs can fulfill their mission of making every child's potential a reality.

 LAPTA is here to help and guide you as needed.
-The LAPTA Treasurer is Beth Maillho who can be emailed at treasurer@LouisianaPTA.org.
+The LAPTA Treasurer is Ashley Snell who can be emailed at treasurer@LouisianaPTA.org.
 Please keep in touch!

 IRS Federal Tax Filing